Winter Energy Bills Make more energy savings by switching electricity provider with Selectra today.

 4. Home Heating System

-There are a multitude of choices in this category, but opting for some of the modern heating systems like underfloor heating or using a smart thermostat is another way to improve your home's rating.
+There are a multitude of choices in this category, but opting for some of the modern heating systems like underfloor heating, heat pumps using a smart thermostat is another way to improve your home's rating.

 5. Lighting